Trump CFO’s plea deal could make him a prosecution witness

 The tax fraud charges against the Trump Organization are punishable by a fine of double the amount of unpaid taxes, or $250,000, whichever is larger.

 Trump has not been charged in the criminal probe.
-The Republican has decried the New York investigations as a “political witch hunt” and has said his company’s actions were standard practice in the real estate business and in no way a crime.
+The Republican has decried the New York investigations as a “political witch hunt,” has said his company’s actions were standard practice in the real estate business and in no way a crime.

 Follow Michael Sisak on Twitter at twitter.com/mikesisak.
 Send confidential tips by visiting https://www.ap.org/tips/.